datafyit/datafyit.github.io/_posts/2016-03-11-til-do-not-store-fixtures-in-project-root.markdown

 ---
 layout: post
 author: Primož Kerin
-title:  "TIL Do Not Store Fixtures In Project Root"
+title:  "TIL: Do Not Store Fixtures In Project Root"
 date:   2016-03-11 13:29:37 +0100
+categories:
+    - til
+tags:
-categories: django tests
+    - django
+    - testing
 ---

 Always check for the same name files in your Django project.